Before we get started, let’s first review what Google My Business is.

 Last but not least, you can also review the metrics of your publications on Google My Business.

 - Number of visits received by the publications over time.

 In the post table, you can check all the posts with the date they were published, the visits received and the type of publication.

 Metricool also lets you plan all the posts that you’d like to publish on Google My business.

 In the Planning section, click on New Post.
-A pop-up will appear automatically to add your post and see the preview of how it will show on Google My Business.
+A pop-up will appear automatically to add your post and see the preview of how it will show on Google Business Profile.

 - Select Google My Business

 - Choose the time and date that you want your post to be published

 - Add the text and image if you want to include one.

 If you’d like to add a button with more information about your publication, paste the link at the end of the post.